The Flyway command-line tool is meant for users who

 Command-line parameters override Configuration files

-If you do not supply a database user
+If you do not supply a database user and password via any of the means above,

 you will be prompted to enter them: